 Snowshoeing is much more tiring and slower than hiking or walking.
 How tiring and slow it is does depend a lot on the conditions.
 For example, an uphill trail with two feet of new snow on it will be much slower and MUCH harder than a more packed trail or one that’s on a flatter trail.
 I would recommend cutting your distance and elevation gain AT LEAST in half for what would feel comfortable hiking and definitely more if there’s a lot of new snow.
-This is especially important for disabled people while getting used to a new activity (check out this helpful resource for disabled people in snowshoeing)
+Once you get used to it, you can take on steeper and longer snowshoe adventures if you want more challenge.

 Snowshoeing around here is WET.
 Our mountain temperatures often hover right around freezing and above during the day, so it can be very, very wet.
 Waterproof footwear really is a must.

 Snowshoeing is HOT.
 I know that sounds crazy, because hello?!? it’s winter and you’re on snow.
-However, I get really hot snowshoeing because my body is working extra hard (extra weight of the snowshoes, extra effort to walk/hike in snow).
-Wear layers so that you can wear a lighter layer while moving and make sure to bring warm layers for stops or unexpected things like injury.
+However, you will get really hot snowshoeing because your body is working extra hard (extra weight of the snowshoes, extra effort to walk/hike in snow).
+Wear layers so that you can wear a lighter layer while moving and make sure to bring warm layers for stops and in case of emergency.

 Be aware of the avalanche forecast and do not go into avalanche areas when there is avalanche danger.
 REI also hosts avalanche awareness classes for free, which I highly recommend.